We worked with adolescent girls to design their own reproductive health sessions. Here's what they taught us.

 ---

-Ayah Al-Oballi is a Senior Officer for the Regional Center for the Advancement of Adolescent Girls, Mercy Corps' knowledge and innovation hub that aims to put adolescent girls in the center of programming.
+Ayah Al-Oballi is a Senior Officer for the Regional Centre for the Advancement of Adolescent Girls, Mercy Corps' knowledge and innovation hub that aims to put adolescent girls in the centre of programming.
 This article was co-written with Jana Qazzaz, Communications Intern.
 This partnership was funded by DFID.